jameskaewanan/IC-Shell/README.md

 * __Version 0.4.1__
   * Addressed an oversight where "!!" returns the previous command but does not repeat said command

+* __Version 0.5.0__
+  * Implementation of Milestone 5
+    * Input/Output Redirection, redirection()
+    * Works well but still some issues such as Input Redirection not being properly implemented

 # Bonus Implementations #